Georgas Freidgeimas

-Georgas Freidgeimas (born 10 August 1987) is a retired Lithuanian footballer who played as a centre-back.
+Georgas Freidgeimas (born 10 August 1987) is a Lithuanian former professional footballer who played as a centre-back.

-Career

-Club
+Playing career

-Defender joined Žalgiris before 2011 season and spent 7 seasons in the club.
+Defender joined Žalgiris Vilnius before 2011 season and spent seven seasons in the club.
 On 8 February 2016, he was loaned out to Irtysh Pavlodar in the Kazakhstan Premier League.

-On 15 June 2017, Freidgeimas signed for FC Okzhetpes.
+On 15 June 2017, Freidgeimas signed for Okzhetpes Kokshetau.
 On 21 January 2018, he came back to Žalgiris.
-After 2019 season he left Žalgiris, and joined FC Vilniaus Vytis as a free agent.
+After 2019 season he left Žalgiris, and joined Vilniaus Vytis as a free agent.

 Coaching career

-After a spell at Lithuanian amateur club FC Vilniaus Vytis, Freidgeimas retired as a player at the end of 2020.
-But already in September 2020, he was hired as a athletic coach at Baltijos Futbolo Akademija.
+After a spell at Lithuanian amateur club Vilniaus Vytis, Freidgeimas retired as a player at the end of 2020.
+In September 2020, he was hired as an athletic coach at Baltijos Futbolo Akademija.

 In February 2021, Freidgeimas also became responsible for all athletic training in the Lithuanian Football Federation, focusing mainly on work with youth teams, but also with the senior team.